T

 Insider tips

-• Take advantage of the numerous free walking tours available to get an excellent overview of the Old Town.
+• Take advantage of free walking tours to get oriented in the Old Town.

 Packing highlights